Last updated: March 2014

 - View Definition

-- - (SQL Server 2005 only) Allows the viewing of the metadata.
+- - (SQL Server 2005 and later) Allows the viewing of the metadata.

 When SQL Server is running, it needs a 'user context' in which to run.
 This is the user account that SQL Server uses to access resources on the machine and network.
 When SQL Server is installed, it is set up with the LocalSystem account, which cannot access the domain.
 This can be changed for a Domain account if required for backing up to a network disk, or for setting up replication.
 It is a good idea to use an account where the password is set to 'Password never expires'..
 SQL Executive will need a domain account in order to publish data for replication.